This post may contain referral/affiliate links. Please read my disclosure for more info.

 Doing this will help keep your piece from curving, press seams toward the dark fabric.
 Isn’t this a neat way to create your own fabric!

-Repeat this step 3 times, your sections should be 9 inches tall by 22 inches long.
+Repeat this step 2 more times, your sections should be 9 inches tall by 22 inches long.

 Square up each section and cut 2 – 9″ x 9″ squares.
 You will have a total of 6 squares for the Jewel table runner.
 Keep the leftovers for a scrappy mug rug.